-Section D: At the end of the last meeting of the senate year, the elected senators for the next year from each senate electing group shall caucus and elect their members to the Committee on Committees.
-This Committee on Committees shall then caucus and elect its Chair, who will also be Vice Chair of the senate.
+Section D: At the end of the last meeting of the senate year, the elected senators for the next year from each senate electing group shall caucus and elect their members to the Senate Leadership Committee.
+This Senate Leadership Committee shall then caucus and elect its Chair, who will also be Vice Chair of the senate.
 These actions shall be reported in the minutes of the last Faculty Senate meeting.
-Should the office of Vice Chair become vacant, the Chair of the Faculty Senate shall call a special meeting of the Committee on Committees to elect a new Chair of the Committees.
+Should the office of Vice Chair become vacant, the Chair of the Faculty Senate shall call a special meeting of the Senate Leadership Committee to elect a new Chair of the Senate Leadership Committee.